DEFRA/software-development-standards/standards/docker_standards.md

 A comparison of the different tools is available in [Confluence](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1408172407/Container+Image+Scanning+Tools)

 ## Multi stage builds
-Dockerfiles should implement multi stage builds to allow different container configuration and behaviour to be created for development, test and production.
+Dockerfiles should implement multi stage builds to allow different build stages to be targetted for specific purposes.
+For example, a final production image does not need all the unit test files and a unit test running image would use a different running command than the application.

 Below is an example multi stage build which is intended to use the Future Farming and Countryside (FFC) Node.js parent image.